dimgel/wf0/README.md

 For many years, every now and then I tried to create a good web framework.
 In the end I LOL'd, realizing that each attempt brought me closer and closer to just mimicking Servlet API -- which turned out to be pretty perfect by itself, except a couple of things that I "fixed":

 1. `<servlet>` and `<servlet-mapping>` in `web.xml` are too verbose and ugly for intensive use.
-I introduced classes `Page` and `Dispatcher`.
-You inherit your request handlers from `Page` instead of `Servlet`, and inherit `Dispatcher` to map request URIs to your `Page` instances in pure Java instead of XML.
-Whole application roots in a single `Servlet` -- just like in Spring and I believe pretty much everywhere else.
+So I introduced classes `Page` and `Dispatcher`.
+You inherit your request handlers from `Page` instead of `Servlet`, and inherit from `Dispatcher` to map request URIs to your `Page` instances with Java code instead of `web.xml`.
+No annotated POJOs (i.e. no magic), all extension points are virtual methods.
+E.g. in Spring, your entry points are annotated methods, and there can be multiple entry points per class; in fw0, each entry point is separate `Page` subclass overriding pure virtual `Page.service()`.

 2. `Page` instances are stateful and temporary, a new instance is created by `Dispatcher` for each HTTP request.
 To my taste, ability to pass state around in instance vars instead of method parameters is a useful improvement.
 The very first such instance vars are `request` and `response`; users can add more, e.g. by declaring common superclass `MyPage extends Page { more vars }` for all their pages.